jbnance/viewport/README.md

 Headless RTSP multi-stream display for Raspberry Pi 4+.

-Displays up to **6 RTSP video streams** in a **3 rows × 2 columns** grid on a 1080p display.
+Displays any number of RTSP video streams in a configurable grid on a connected monitor.
 Output goes directly to the GPU via DRM/KMS — no X11, Wayland, or display manager required.

-Each grid cell can show a single stream or rotate through a list of streams on a configurable timer.
+Default layout (3 rows × 2 columns):

 ```
 ┌──────────────┬──────────────┐